taskflow/taskflow/README.md

 Detaching or joining a subflow has different meaning in the completion status of its parent node.
 In a joined subflow,
-the completion of its parent node is defined as when all tasks inside the subflow (possibly nested) finish.
+the completion of its parent node is defined as when tasks of the subflow and nested ones all finish.

 <img align="right" src="image/joined_subflow_future.png" width="15%">